ericelliott/applitude/README.markdown

 ## Sandbox

-Access libraries and utulities through a canonical interface, rather than calling library code directly.
+Access libraries and utilities through a canonical interface, rather than calling library code directly.
 Doing so allows you to modify the implementation, or swap out the library completely with transparency to the application code.

 ### Included utilities